Cacti/plugin_mactrack/README.md

 ## Prerequisites

-The MacTrack on GitHub requires Cacti 1.2.14 as a minumum.
+The MacTrack on GitHub requires Cacti 1.2.14 as a minimum.

 ## Installation